US' Mattis sees risk in Turkey's operation in Syria

 "I don't think you're going to find two NATO allies facing off at all," Tillerson told reporters.

-But Turkish President Recep Tayyip Erdogan struck a less diplomatic tone, challenging the US on its support for the YPG.
+But Erdogan struck a less diplomatic tone, challenging the US on its support for the YPG.

 "Why are you fighting against ISIS with another terrorist organization?
 Why not carry it out with your strategic partner?" he said.